UQComputingSociety/uqcsbot-discord/README.md

 There are two options to running the bot locally:
 - For most people, following the simple setup will allow you to work with the bot using an in-memory database for testing.
-- If you are familiar with Docker, or wanting to develop within a production like environment, use the Docker setup instructions.
+- If you are familiar with Docker, and/or needing a proper PostgreSQL database, use the Docker setup instructions.

 ### Getting a testing bot token

-To get access to the testing server and receive a testing token, run the _command_ in the #bot-testing channel in the Discord.
+To get access to the testing server and receive a testing token, run the `command` in the #bot-testing channel in the Discord.
 The bot will DM you a testing token which will give you access to one of the four bots in the testing server.

 An invite to the bot testing server can be found in the pinned messages of the #bot-testing channel.

-Alternatively, you can create your own bot and add it to a server by following _these instructions_.
+Alternatively, you can create your own bot and add it to your own server by following _these instructions_.

 ### Simple Setup

-You can also run the bot without Docker, however you currently require to have a PostgreSQL instance to connect to.

-Export the environment variables into your environment, then run:
+The simplest way to get up and running is to run either `launch-dev.ps1` on Windows (using PowerShell) or `launch-dev.sh` on Unix based systems (notably macOS & Linux).

+The script will import a `.env` file in the root directory, and will also accept a file path to an alternative .env file.
+If no `.env` file is detected, the script will ask you for your bot token.
+You can use `.env.example` as a basis for your own .env file.

+Alternatively, you can export the required environment variables and run the following:
 ```
-poetry shell
-python -m uqcsbot
+poetry run python -m uqcsbot
 ```

 ### Setup with Docker